BastianWang11/VimmsGUI/instructions.md

 ------

-#### a programmable and modular framework that simulates fragmentation strategies in tandem mass spectrometry-based metabolomics
+##### a programmable and modular framework that simulates fragmentation strategies in tandem mass spectrometry-based metabolomics

-**👈Please select _Extract chemicals_ in the sidebar to start.**
+**👈Please _Upload file first_ and select _Extract chemicals_ in the sidebar to start.**

 ##### About